guoqingbao/Candle-GCU/README.md

 **Phi-3 Sample inference output (Scorpio X1, BF16):**
 ```
-loaded the model in 4.459936788s
+loaded the model in 6.305693744s
 starting the inference loop
 Instruct: Please talk about deep learning in 300 words.
 Output: Deep learning, a subset of machine learning, has revolutionized the field of artificial intelligence (AI) by enabling computers to learn from and make decisions based on data.
-It involves training algorithms using large amounts of labeled data, allowing them to recognize patterns and make predictions or classifications with high accuracy.
+It involves training algorithms using large amounts of labeled data, allowing them to recognize patterns, extract meaningful insights, and make accurate predictions or classifications.

-At its core, deep learning utilizes neural networks inspired by the human brain's structure and functioning.
-These artificial neural networks consist of interconnected layers of nodes, called neurons, which process input data through a series of mathematical operations.
-Each layer extracts increasingly complex features from the raw input, enabling the network to learn hierarchical representations that capture essential characteristics for specific tasks.
+At its core, deep learning relies on neural networks—computational models inspired by the human brain's structure and functioning.
+These networks consist of interconnected layers of artificial neurons that process input data through multiple levels of abstraction, gradually refining their understanding of complex relationships within the data.
+The most common type of neural network used in deep learning is called a convolutional neural network (CNN), which excels at processing visual information and has been instrumental in advancements such as image recognition and object detection.

-One significant advantage of deep learning is its ability to handle large and unstructured datasets effectively.
-Traditional machine learning algorithms often struggle with high-dimensional data or require extensive feature engineering to extract meaningful patterns.
-In contrast, deep learning models can automatically learn relevant features from raw input without the need for manual intervention, making them highly adaptable to various domains such as image recognition, natural language processing, and speech analysis.
+One key advantage of deep learning over traditional machine learning techniques lies in its ability to automatically learn hierarchical representations from raw data, eliminating the need for manual feature engineering.
+This allows deep learning models to capture intricate patterns that may be difficult or impossible for humans to discern, leading to improved accuracy and efficiency across a wide range of applications.

-Deep learning has achieved remarkable success in several areas of AI research.
-For instance, convolutional neural networks (CNNs) have revolutionized computer vision by enabling machines to recognize objects, faces, and scenes with high accuracy.
-Similarly, recurrent neural networks (RNNs), particularly long short-term memory (L
+Deep learning has been applied successfully in numerous domains, including speech recognition, natural language processing (NLP), computer vision, medical diagnosis, autonomous vehicles, finance, gaming, and many more.
+In the field of health
-300 tokens generated (1 x 300 tokens), throughput: 17.98 token/s (1 x 17.98 token/s)
+300 tokens generated (1 x 300 tokens), throughput: 23.22 token/s (1 x 23.22 token/s)
 ```

 ### 5. Download Yi-6B weights to a local folder (e.g., THE_WEIGHT_FOLDER), it should contains at least the following files: